aafeefarahman/AQI-Prediction-Using-Multiple-Regression/README.md

-# 🌍 AQI Prediction Using Multiple Regression
+# 🌍AQI Prediction Using Multiple Regression

-## 📌 Project Description
+## 📌Project Description

 This project analyses air quality data from multiple cities to understand how different pollutants influence the **Air Quality Index (AQI)**.